Heisenware Product Docs

 * **Visual, yet code-capable:** You build logic visually using the Flow builder, but you retain direct access to developer tools like JavaScript expressions for data transformation and YAML for configuration.

-* **No "no-code cliff"**: When pre-built functions aren't enough, you don't hack workarounds.
-You extend the platform by wrapping your code (Node.js, Python, C++) into extensions that become native functions.
+* **No "no-code cliff"**: When pre-built Functions aren't enough, you don't hack workarounds.
+You extend the platform by wrapping your code (Node.js, Python, C++) into extensions that become native Functions.

 ### Object-oriented scalability